In July 2018 IFC Certification Ltd launched the IFC Certification SDI 19 scheme for installers of smoke control systems.

 Whether these are natural or powered, they remove smoke from the building.
 Inlet ventilators, dampers and ductwork are also often integrated into the scheme.

 These prevent the movement of smoke and heat from one area to another.
 They take the form either of physical barriers such as smoke curtains or fire curtains, or as pressure differential systems, also known as pressurisation systems.

 Car Park Ventilation Systems.
-Induction (or jet) fans clear smoke from enclosed or underground car parks.
+Induction/Impulse (or jet) fans clear smoke from enclosed or underground car parks.
 These are often combined with fume ventilation to prevent the build-up of vehicle exhaust gases in normal day to day use of the car park.
 Louvres, dampers, and powered smoke extraction fans are also often integrated into the scheme.

 The chairman of the Smoke Control Association says: "Smoke is the greatest threat in a fire.
 A fire can fill an area of 10,000m2 with smoke within minutes.
 5 breaths are all it could take to lose consciousness.
 Effective smoke control saves lives".

 For further types of systems see ‘Members area’